Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 ## Matrix element constructors

-In addition to coercing elements into a matrix space as above, we provide the following functions for constructing explicit matrices.
+In addition to coercing elements into a matrix space as above, we provide the following syntax for constructing literal matrices (similar to how Julia arrays can be be constructed).

-Also see the Matrix interface for a list of other ways to create matrices.

 ```julia
 R[a b c...;...]